Vasily Zhukovsky: Life

 In December 1802, the 19-year-old Zhukovsky published a free translation of Thomas Gray's "Elegy Written in a Country Churchyard" in Karamzin's journal.
 The translation was the first sustained example of his trademark sentimental-melancholy style, which at the time was strikingly original in Russian.
-It made him so well known among Russian readers that in 1808 Karamzin asked him to take over the editorship of The Herald of Europe.
+It made him so well known among Russian readers that in 1808 Karamzin asked him to take over the editorship of Vestnik Yevropy.
 The young poet used this position to explore Romantic themes, motifs, and genres—largely by way of translation.

 Zhukovsky was among the first Russian writers to cultivate the mystique of the Romantic poet.
 Much of his original work was inspired by his half-niece Maria "Masha" Protasova, the daughter of one of his several half-sisters, with whom he had a passionate but ultimately Platonic affair.
-He also came under the influence of Romanticism in the medieval Hansa cities of Dorpat and Revel, now called Tartu and Tallinn, which had recently been brought into the Russian Empire.
-The university at Dorpat (now Tartu University) had been reopened as the only German-speaking university in Imperial Russia.
+He also came under the influence of Romanticism in the medieval Hansa cities of Dorpat and Revel, now called Tartu and Tallinn, which were then part of the Russian Empire.
+The Imperial University of Dorpat had been opened as the only German-speaking university in Imperial Russia.

 Zhukovsky's rise at court began with Napoleon's invasion of 1812 and with the consequent revilement of French as the favored foreign language of the Russian aristocracy.
 Like thousands of others, Zhukovsky volunteered for the defense of Moscow and was present at the Battle of Borodino.
 There he joined the Russian general staff under Field Marshal Kutuzov, who drafted him to work on propaganda and morale.
 After the war, he settled down temporarily in the village of Dolbino, near Moscow, where in 1815 he experienced a burst of poetic creativity known as the Dolbino Autumn.
-His work in this period attracted the attention of Grand Duchess Alexandra Feodorovna, the German-born wife of Grand Duke Nicholas, the future Tsar Nicholas I. Alexandra invited Zhukovsky to St. Petersburg to be her personal Russian tutor.
+His work in this period attracted the attention of Grand Duchess Alexandra Feodorovna, the German-born wife of Grand Duke Nicholas, the future Tsar Nicholas I. Alexandra invited Zhukovsky to Saint Petersburg to be her personal Russian tutor.
 Many of Zhukovsky's best translations from German, including almost all of his translations of Goethe, were made as practical language exercises for Alexandra.

 Zhukovsky's pedagogical career removed him in some respects from the forefront of Russian literary life, while at the same time positioning him to become one of the most powerful intellectuals in Russia.
-Among his first acts on moving to St. Petersburg was to establish the jocular Arzamas literary society in order to promote Karamzin's European-oriented, anti-classicist aesthetics.
+Among his first acts on moving to Saint Petersburg was to establish the jocular Arzamas literary society in order to promote Karamzin's European-oriented, anti-classicist aesthetics.
 Members of the Arzamas included the teenage Alexander Pushkin, who rapidly emerged as his poetic heir apparent.
 Indeed, by the early 1820s, Pushkin had upstaged Zhukovsky in terms of the originality and brilliance of his work—even in Zhukovsky's own estimation.
 Yet the two remained lifelong friends, with the older poet acting as a literary mentor and protector at court.